MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

 > An *upgrade* is defined as enabling an extension that has a greater version number, as defined in the app.json file, than the current installed extension version.

 > [!NOTE]
-> It's recommended to upgrade apps that require extensive code logic upgrade outside of business hours.
+> It's recommended to upgrade extensions that require extensive code logic upgrade outside of business hours.
 The upgrade might affect users working with the business logic.

 ## Writing upgrade code